taranluca/pinterest-data-pipeline728/README.md

     6. Then run the command
     ./kafka-rest-start /home/ec2-user/confluent-7.2.0/etc/kafka-rest/kafka-rest.properties
     7. This will activate the Proxy and it will await a response from the user_posting_emulation.py

-4. The user_posting_emulation.py script can then be run
+4. Keeping the proxy open the user_posting_emulation.py script can then be run.
+You will see the proxy injesting data
 5. Closing the proxy the user_posting_emulation_streaming.py can be run

 ## Information about the collected data